-Providers agree that under no circumstance shall a Member be liable to the Provider for any sums that are the legal obligation of Passport to the Provider.
-Balance billing a Passport Member for Covered Services is prohibited, other than for the Member's applicable copayment, coinsurance, and deductible amounts.
+Providers agree that under no circumstance shall a Member be liable to the Provider for any sums that are the legal obligation of Molina to the Provider.
+Balance billing a Member for Covered Services is prohibited, except for the Member's applicable copayment, coinsurance and deductible amounts.